 Nationally Recognised Operator Qualification (NZQA)

 Since the release of the Best Practice Guidelines for MEWP in August 2014, the EWPA has fielded numerous inquiries regarding EWP Operator Training, most questions relate to what the requirements are for such training.
-The short answer to this question is that the Health and Safety Act informs you that you must train your staff on the equipment they are using.
+The short answer is that the Health and Safety at Work Act 2015 informs you that you must train your staff on the equipment they are using.
 So, even though licensing is not mandatory in New Zealand, machinery operator training most certainly is.

-The Best Practice Guidelines can be downloaded here, and section 6 of the guidelines state the following;
+The Good Practice Guideline can be downloaded here, and section 6 of the guidelines state the following;

 The MEWP operator training should cover at least: